-If the workplace bullying includes threats of violence it could be regarded as a breach of criminal law and the matter could be passed onto the police.
+If workplace bullying includes threats of violence, it could be regarded as a breach of criminal law and the matter could be passed onto the police.

 It is important to get legal advice under these circumstances.

-The employment experts at Fourtree Lawyers will explore every avenue to resolve the issue of bullying in the workplace without costly court action.
-But if this in unavoidable they will work with you to minimise the damage or dismiss the claims altogether.
+The employment experts at Fourtree Lawyers will explore every avenue to resolve bullying in the workplace without costly court action.
+But if this is unavoidable, they will work with you to minimise the damage or dismiss the claims altogether.

 What are the impacts of workplace bullying on my business?

 Workplace bullying can have a negative impact on the work environment and incur direct and indirect costs for a business, including:

 - high staff turnover and associated recruitment and training costs

 - lost productivity

 - disruption to work when complex complaints are being investigated

 - costs associated with counselling, mediation and support